-Design studies, initially emphasizing simplification of coil designs to improve construction and maintenance characteristics, will continue in parallel with initial operation of W7-X and QUASAR.
-Mission decisions would be made during the facility design process, based on tradeoffs among schedule urgency, technical risk, and cost.
-Construction could start around 2022 and operation could start in ~2027.
+Mission and design studies for the next step need not await QUASAR results and thus could start immediately.
+The schedule and mission choices would depend on tradeoffs among urgency, technical risk, and cost.
+In a moderately aggressive scenario, construction could start around 2022 and operation could start in ~2027.
 Initially DD plasmas would be used explore and validate confinement predictions.
 This would be followed by a transition to DT operation and associated mission elements.
 This plan would provide timely results, contemporaneous with results from W7-X and ITER, informing a possible path to steady-state fusion energy systems based on 3D shaping.